kumuluz/ee.kumuluz.com/_posts/2017-05-03-microservices-with-java-ee-and-kumuluzee-updated.markdown

 - We can create a separate microservice to contain our front-end static files.
 We then deploy it directly to a CDN or to a small instance in the cloud that sits behind a CDN.

 - Each microservice can be written in a different technology or language.
-And since the microservices are communicating with each other using REST interfaces through plain HTTP, we can use any combination we want.
+And since the microservices are communicating with each other using REST interfaces through plain HTTPS, we can use any combination we want.
 Such a design also enables us to simply drop in a replacement for an existing microservice without reprogramming all the others.

 - If one microservice fails, the others still function normally.
 When a different microservice is dependent on the one that failed, we can skip or temporary disable that particular functionality until it is back up.

 We do however need to make sure that the microservices are stateless in nature as specific instances can be destroyed, started or moved at any time.
-Every resource that a microservice uses should be an external one that is provided via a connection string or parameters.
+Every resource that a microservice uses should be an external one that we can configure via the environment.
 For instance; PostgreSQL as a database, RabbitMQ as a messaging service, Redis as a cache provider and S3 or Swift as file storage.

 However, this kind of approach does not come without its drawbacks.
 Setting up and configuring Java EE projects to accompany this kind of architecture may not be so trivial.